GPS, GIS and Community Mapping

 A GIS helps you answer questions and solve problems by looking at your data in a way that is quickly understood and easily shared.

 GIS technology can be integrated into any enterprise information system framework." www.esri.com

 To learn more about GIS, attend the CSD Ed Tech Endorsement Class or the Community Mapping Class sponsored by UGA/UEN

 What is Community Mapping

 Canyons School District offers a Technology Endorsement that includes a class on using GPS, GIS and Community Mapping in the classroom.
+This summer, the class will take place June 12-16, 2017.
 Using Community Mapping to Engage Students in Exploring Real-World Issues and Solving Authentic Problems is a five-day workshop where educators learn how to design community-based mapping projects (CMaP) to engage students.
 The course will help teacher use mapping to align with core standards and work within existing curricula.
 Participants learn the fundamentals of project-based learning within the CMaP framework and how to enhance projects with educational technology while experiencing firsthand how effective project-based learning can be incorporated in their classrooms.